-C. Training
+D. Training

 EMPG Program funds may be used for a range of emergency management-related training activities to enhance the capabilities of local emergency management personnel through the establishment, support, conduct, and attendance of training.
 Training activities should align to a current, Multi-Year TEP developed through an annual TEPW.
-Further guidance concerning the TEP and the TEPW can be found at http://www.fema.gov/exercise.
 Training should foster the development of a community oriented approach to emergency management that emphasizes engagement at the community level, strengthens best practices, and provides a path toward building sustainable resilience.